m4mmon/keyboard-filter-leonardo/README.md

 * vol+/contrast+: vol+ consumer action (broghtness+ if shift)
 * sleep: meta-l consumer action (lock session shortcut)

-So the keys do not exactly match what it written on them, but that is up to you to map however you want.
+So the keys do not exactly match what is written on them, but that is up to you to map however you want.

 # Notes